Do Go On - 400 - The Millennium Dome Heist

 Hello, live audience.

-We're also streaming this one live.
+We're also streaming this one.

-Hello, streamers at home.
+Live, hello, streamers at home.

-And so Jess and I, just to paint a picture for the people at home,
+And so Jess and I, just to paint a picture for the people at home.

-we're on stage here.
+We're on stage here.

+Hello satellite.
+Hello satellite Matt.
 Hey, how's it going?
 Quick question.
 How good is it to be alive?
-And I won't be able to

-ask that question for much longer as I have COVID.
-It's very hard to ask that question
+And I won't be able to ask that question for much longer as I have COVID.

-when you're dead for two reasons.
-One of them is you can't talk anymore.
+It's very hard to ask that question when you're dead for two reasons.
+One of them is you can't talk

+anymore.
 The other one is you're not alive.

-How can you ask how good it is to be alive when you're not alive?
+How can you ask how good it is to be alive when you're not

 How do we mute him?

-Look, I was going to ask Matt to explain how the show works,
+Look, I was going to ask Matt to explain how the show works, but what do you reckon I should

-Well, what we do here is we take it in terms of a report on a topic
+Well, what we do here is we're taking turns to report on a topic, often suggested to us by

-often suggested to us by one of the listeners.
+one of the listeners.

 We've done this now 400 times.